 Upload your modified template files into directory created in previous steps on your server using FTP client (like FileZilla on Windows or GFTP on Linux) .

-Image above contains final result of our HostBill template modifications – fast &l cheap wasn’t it?
+Image above contains final result of our HostBill template modifications – fast &ampl cheap wasn’t it?
 About 20-30 minutes and one coffee.
-Note that your current website is probably way more complex than free html i used here – if you don’t code html yourself you can always hire sb to do the job right for you – visit our job board on our forum.
+Note that your current website is probably way more complex than free html I used here – if you don’t code html yourself you can always hire somebody to do the job right for you – visit our job board on our forum.

 Good Luck with your modifications!